fluree/docs.flur.ee/src/content/0.15.0/docs/schema/settings.md

-### _setting
+## _setting

 Every database contains a built-in `_setting` collection that defines several database configurations, including the consensus algorithm.
 You can change these accordingly.

+Currently the only setting id that is activated is the `_setting` entry with id `root`.

 Key | Description
 ---|---
 `id` | The setting id.
-Currently the only setting id that is activated is the `_setting` entry with id `root`.
 `doc` | Optional docstring for the db.
 `language` | By default, this is set to English.
 This is used for full-text search only.
 To see all available langauges and how to change languages, look [below](#languages).
-To see how to use full-text search, see the [analytical query section for full-text search](/docs/query/analytical-query#full-text-search).
+To see how to use full-text search, see the [guide on full-text search](/guides/analytical-queries/full-text-search).
 `consensus` | Consensus type for this db.
 Currently only 'Raft' supported.
 `txMax` | Maximum transaction size in bytes.
 Will default to the network db's value if not present.
 `anonymous` | Reference to auth identity to use for anonymous requests to this db.